launchdarkly/dotnet-server-sdk-redis/README.md

 This library provides a Redis-backed persistence mechanism (feature store) for the [LaunchDarkly .NET SDK](https://github.com/launchdarkly/dotnet-client), replacing the default in-memory feature store.
 The underlying Redis client implementation is [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis).

-The minimum version of the LaunchDarkly .NET SDK for use with this library is 5.2.1.
+The minimum version of the LaunchDarkly .NET SDK for use with this library is 5.6.0.

+For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).

 .NET platform compatibility
 ---------------------------